imagej/imagej.github.io/_pages/plugins/snt/manual.md

           - **Specify Manually** Advanced option for users with if a quantitative understanding of the image.
 Searches may consider pixels outside neurites when maximum in over-estimated, and may take significantly longer when it is under-estimated, since each pixel will carry a greater-than-reasonable cost

           - **Compute Once** Statistics are computed once for the whole image (may take a while for large images) and stored in memory.
-If enough RAM is available this _may_ speed-up searches.
+If enough RAM is available this _may_ speed up searches.
 Although in real-word usage any speed-gains relatively to _Compute Real-Time_ seem negligible on modern hardware

 ### Tracing on Secondary Image (Layer)
 <span id="tracing-on-secondary-image"></span>